woowup/docs/howto/create-sales-connector.md

-#Create a custom connector with your e-commerce or sales software
+#Connect your e-commerce or sales software with WoowUp
-###Overview

 It's easy to connect your own e-commerce or sales system with WoowUp.
 Here we'll cover the steps you need to follow showing a PHP example.